Morpheus Render Targets

 it will attempt to reload the render target to a sensible default option based on the previous LOD level index.

-In order to identify which render target is currently in use you can use the following properties in Blueprints:
+In order to identify which render target is currently in use you can use the following nodes in Blueprints:

 If an AMorpheusActor